szymon676/Jobguru/README.md

 # Features:
 - Job posting by employers
 - Job browsing and search by job seekers
-- Job application
 - User account management

 # How to run the application Backend?:
 1. Clone the repository.
 2. Open a terminal and navigate to the project directory.
 3. Navigate to the application server and choose specific service to run.
-Then run the command \"go run cmd/main.go\" or make run in each service or run binary which is inside cmd/builds folder.
+Then run the command \"go run main.go\" or make run in each service or run binary which is inside bin folder.
 4. Open a web browser and go to the address that is printend out in console.

 In case running with make or Go you firstly need to install Golang from official site https://go.dev/